 Fungal acne occurs when a certain fungal strain, melassezia, which is present on all skin, grows too much too quickly (just like good and bad bacteria!).
 It feeds on oils naturally occurring in your skin as well as oils in any skincare products you may be using.
 Therefore, it’s important to know what ingredients are helpful and which are harmful so you can return your skin’s microbes to a balanced state.

 Ingredients that trigger the growth of fungal acne causing microbes are categorized into: esters, lipids(oils), fatty acids, and occlusive products.
-All of BE’s products have labels indicating their FA safety, but you can easily check the ingredients of new products at sezia.co
+All of BE’s product descriptions have labels indicating their FA safety.

 When thinking about safe products to use, keep in mind everything that touches your face-that includes your laundry detergent!
 Charlie’s laundry powder is a great simple option.